 First, try comforting them with a gentle touch or rocking them.
-If that doesn’t work, go down your mental checklist to see if they need a bottle, diaper change, or repositioned.
+If that doesn’t work, review your mental checklist to see if they need a bottle, diaper change, or repositioned.

 Most of the time, when you hear a whimper, your babe is transitioning from light sleep to deep sleep.

-Another reason may be that they are experiencing some sort of discomfort.
+Another reason may be that they are experiencing some discomfort.

 This could be due to hunger, a wet or dirty diaper, or gas.

 If you feel your baby is whimpering because of discomfort, try to identify the source of the problem and address it accordingly.
-If you can’t figure out why usually there is nothing to worry about and your babe should stop on their own.
+If you can’t figure out why usually there is nothing to worry about, your babe should stop alone.

-Now that you know what newborn sleep sounds are normal, here are a few sounds to be on the lookout for.
+Now that you know what newborn sleep sounds are normal, here are a few sounds to look for.

 This could be a sign of respiratory distress.

-While some newborns may have respiratory distress due to their immature lungs, if your baby’s breathing pauses often or they stop breathing for 20 seconds or more, this could be a sign of apnea.
-Apnea is a potentially serious condition that can cause brain damage, so it is important to get your babe checked out by a doctor as soon as possible.
+While some newborns may have respiratory distress due to immature lungs, if your baby’s breathing pauses often or they stop breathing for 20 seconds or more, this could be a sign of apnea.
+Apnea is a potentially serious condition that can cause brain damage, so getting your babe checked out by a doctor as soon as possible is crucial.

-Most grunting and groaning is perfectly OK but if your babe is grunting after each breath they take it could mean their airway is blocked.
+Most grunting and groaning are perfectly OK, but if your babe grunts after each breath, it could mean their airway is blocked.